 The most convenient place to stay in Karijini is one of the two campsites within the park.
 Camping in Karijini National Park is available at Karijini Eco Retreat and Dales Campground.

-You can also stay in the nearby town of Tom Price.
-You can then drive from Tom Price to Karijini each day (around 1 hour 15 minutes).
+You can also stay in the nearby town of Tom Price, and drive from Tom Price into Karijini each day (around 1 hour 15 minutes).

 There are also some free camps on WikiCamps found outside the park.
-These free camps have minimal to none facilities so won’t be suitable for non-self contained campers.
+These free bush camps have no facilities and are only suitable for self-contained campers.

 Camping at Dales

-This large campground is located on the eastern side of the park and is a great spot to explore Dales Gorge.
+This large campground is located on the eastern side of the park and is a great spot to explore Dales Gorge, Fern Pool and Fortescue Falls.
 You need to book online through DPAW before visiting, this popular campground is usually fully booked.
 Bookings open 180 days in advance.

 There is Overflow Camping nearby if the main campground is full – this also requires an online booking in advance.
 There is a 2-night maximum stay in the overflow.

-This cheaper option (compared to the Eco Retreat) has minimal facilities, basically bush toilets and barbecues.
-No potable water or bins – take your water in with you and take your rubbish out.
-There are no showers at Dales, but there is at the Eco Retreat.
+This cheaper option (compared to the Eco Retreat) has minimal facilities, which consist of bush toilets and barbecues.
+There is no potable water source or bins – so you’ll need to carry water supples in with you and take your rubbish out.
+There are no showers at Dales, but there are showers at the Eco Retreat.

 Dales is the closest campground to Dales Gorge, Fortescue Falls and Fern Pool (within walking distance).